 The Set SNTP GMToffset command is used to set the offset from GMT for the date/time returned by SNTP.
-The offset can be configured in whole hours between -12 and 12 hours.

 The GMT offset supports all standard international time zones from -12.59 to +14.59.
 The GMT offset can be set in minutes to accommodate partial-hour time zones.